Power Lies Trembling: a three-book review

 I don’t think there’s any simple recipe for making such a decision.
 But it’s closely related to the difference between positive motivations (like love or excitement) and negative motivations (like fear or despair).
 Ultimately I think of faith as a coordination mechanism grounded in values that are shared across many people, like moral principles or group identities.
 When you act out of positive motivation towards those values, others will be able to recognize the parts of you that also arise in them, which then become a Schelling point for coordination.
 That’s much harder when you act out of pragmatic interests that few others share—especially personal fear.
 (If you act out of fear for your group’s interests, then others may still recognize themselves in you—but you’ll also create a neurotic and self-destructive movement.)

 I talk at length about how to replace negative motivation with positive motivation in this series of posts [? · GW].
 Of course, it’s much easier said than done.
 Negative motivations are titanic psychological forces which steer most decisions most people make.
 But replacing them is worth the effort, because it unlocks a deep integrity—the ability to cooperate with different parts of yourself all the way down, without relying on deception or coercion.
-And that in turn allows you to cooperate with parts of you that are shared with other people—to act as more than just yourself.
-You become part of a distributed agent, held together by a sense of justice or fairness or goodness that is shared across many bodies, that moves each one of them in synchrony as they take to the streets, with the knight of faith in the lead.
+And that in turn allows you to cooperate with copies of those parts that live in other people—to act as more than just yourself.
+You become an appendage of a distributed agent, held together by a sense of justice or fairness or goodness that is shared across many bodies, that moves each one of them in synchrony as they take to the streets, with the knight of faith in the lead.

 Comments sorted by top scores.